VladimirPapazov88/DvoichForPC/README.md

 The Python3 Tkinter programm

+The program converts a number from decimal to binary(decode) and from binary to decimal(encode)

 To run it in the Windows or MacOS follow this steps:
 1. Download code .zip file
 2. Unpack .zip file